dcunited001/dcunited001.github.io/_drafts/facets-of-greatness-systems-theory.md

       - then we can motivate everyone to work towards making America greater.
 We can build it and we will be faster, stronger and longer lasting.

-## Facets of Greatness (what section?)

-misc advice(but powerful): if you're not asking me what i want, how do i know you're trying to help me?
-- the more important point is: these people should know what you want and they should be good at ascertaining what you want without asking you.
-  - yet, depending on your role in life and your psychologically ingrained need for control, you might make it difficult to get that information.
-- if you don't ask for my needs, that's kind of a yellow card ... maybe
-  - but if you don't care about what i want or you don't care about my needs
-    - EVEN IF I'M IGNORANT OF THEM AND **ESPECIALLY** IF I'M CLUELESS
-- this is important when you're dealing with people that tell you what you want to hear or what they think you need to hear
-  - because it's a metric that allows you to discern:
-    - does this person care about my goals
-    - or is this person capable of serving my needs?
-    - if you can't understand what I need, then I can't depend on you!
-  - keep in mind there are plenty of relationships where you should not stress this
-    - because that person might not be obligated to do shit for you
-    - or bc you might want relationships that are not based on someone needing to provide you with something
-      - equally mutually beneficial relationships
-    - however, if you have a lot of money/power, then these relationships can be risky, especially if you depend on them
-      - because you can't control them
-      - if this person is sheisty, then they might tug on the other end of that rope and, if you don't each need each other, then they might be able to throw you off balance a bit.
-- If you're not asking me about what I want, what I need,
-  - and i usually keep that close to my chest
-  - then how would you know what I want, if I haven't told you?
-- so if that's the case, then I already (and always will) know that you're either incompetent, careless, just fucking with me or trying to use me for something YOU want.
-  - i'm not sure which one is worst.
-- so if, through your words & actions, you don't give me a consistent impression that you need to know what i think, need and want
-  - then you're inherently going to raise my suspicion
-  - and if you give me the impression that you don't care what i want, that's almost worse
-    - it's almost as someone who should know what you want, but interacting with them and trying to ascertain their perception of yours needs is like living out one of those paradoxical logic riddles
-      - where there's two doors and one leads to certain death and the other leads to hot cosplayers
-      - but you have like cunningly trick either person into telling you the truth.
-        - that's bullshit
-        - i don't actually want to think about it that hard
-        - i just want to know
-    - if someone is fucking with you this and then bitches relationship problems, but consistent misleads you on what they want/need and their idea of what you want/need
-      - THAT PERSON DOESN'T CARE!!
-      - that person doesn't want to improve the relationship!
-      - in fact, that's quite the opposite, they seem to be actively sabotaging the relationship and wasting your time.
-    - and they're playing you for a fool
-      - which means that they probably think you're stupid or they're really smart. either way, that's horse shit.
-- you can lead, follow or get out of the way
-  - or... you can help me, you can hinder me, or you can get out of the way.

-## Modeling Casual Human Behavior

-### actions speak louder than words

-#### actions are basically really loud words

-#### reactions are crystal clear

-well.... maybe not exactly

-### what are they not doing? not saying? not reacting to?

-this is wayyy more useful than anything so far
-- but the idea that people are chasing some sense of equilibrium models this domain much more robustly

-#### how does change affect the situation

-#### what is this person/people optimizing their behavior on

 ### Equilibrium & Social Dynamics